Saturday, 12 September 2020

 Points of Interest: Lockley's Pylon, Du Faur Head

-Having tackled Lockley's Pylon, it was time to head further along the Mount Hay Road to Butterbox Point.
+Having tackled Lockley's Pylon earlier in the day, it was time to head further along the Mount Hay Road to Butterbox Point.
 In case you missed part 1 of this outing (which you can find here), Mount Hay Road is an unsealed road that delves deep into the heart of the Blue Mountains.
 It's only really suitable for 2WD cars if the conditions are fine and dry as a few steeper sections would likely become very slippery in the wet.

 From the Lockley's Pylon trailhead, Butterbox Point is a further 5km along Mount Hay Road.
 I arrived to find the small car park largely full but found a space adjacent to the road with a sweeping view of the valley.
 The plan was to hike to Mount Hay first before returning to Butterbox Point, saving what promised to be the best until last.